CaliFlowers/sql-challenge/README.md

 SQL queries on an SQL database hosted in a SQL engine can be made from Jupyter notebook.
 This allows a Python programmer to benefit from the flexible functionality of SQL without sacrificing the functionality of Python libraries.

 *Object Relation Mapping (ORM)

+Since most programmers have worked with SQL databases, Object Relation Mapping is a technique that allows SQL queries to be made from the medium of another programming language SQLAlchemy is a Python example of a library that facilitates this procedure.
+This allows programmers to easily integrate their queries into SQL databases with a language with which they're already familiar.

+Familiarity with a langauge can make a big difference depending on what a programmer is trying to accomplish.
+It's true that familiarity with SQL would render an ORM unecessary; but a dedicated Python Programmer may still prefer the integration of functionalities and simply mimicking SQL functionality with Python syntax.